danfishgold/wikipedia-charts/src/assets/talk.md

 I'm grouping these two together because I basically only have good things to say about them: [Sass] is wonderful and provides great improvements over plain CSS that make the code a lot cleaner.
 [Netlify] is also delightful to use.
-I just needed to add a `netlify.toml` file with three lines of configuration and the site was ready to deploy.
+All I had to do in order to deploy this site was add a [`netlify.toml`][netlify.toml] file with ~7 lines of configuration and that's it!

 ### Vue.js and TypeScript